owlbarn/tutorial/book/case-image-inception/README.md

 Prediction #4 (0.03%) : indri, indris, Indri indri, Indri brevicaudatus
 ```

 If you are not interested in installing anything, [here](http://demo.ocaml.xyz/) is a web-based demo of this image classification application powered by Owl.
 Please feel free to play with it!
 And the server won’t store your image.
-Actually, if you are so keen to protect your personal data privacy, then you definitely should try to pull the code here and fast build a local image processing service without worrying your images being seen by anybody else!
+Actually, if you are so keen to protect your personal data privacy, then you definitely should try to pull the code here and fast build a local image processing service without worrying your images being seen by anybody else.

 ## Applications

-TODO: rewrite these applications.

 Building an image classification application is not the end by itself.
 It can be used in a wide range of applications.
-We list some in this section to show how Owl can be deployed in these scenarios.

-One of the most popular applications of image recognition that we encounter daily is personal photo organisation.
-Image recognition is empowering the user experience of photo organisation apps.
-Besides offering a photo storage, apps want to go a step further by giving people better search and discovery functions.
-They can do that with the automated image organisation capabilities provided by machine learning.
-The image recognition API integrated in the apps categorises images on the basis of identified patterns and groups them thematically.
-(COPY ALERT)

-Visual recognition on social media is already a fact.
-Facebook released its facial recognition app Moments, and has been using facial recognition for tagging people on users’ photos for a while.
-While face recognition remains a sensitive ground, Facebook hasn’t shied away from integrating it in users’ experience on the social media.
-Whenever users upload a photo, Facebook is able to recognise objects and scenes in it before people enter a description.
-The computer vision can distinguish objects, facial expressions, food, natural landscapes and sports, among others.
-Besides tagging of people on photos, image recognition is used to translate visual content for blind users and to identify inappropriate or offensive images.  ([COPY ALERT](https://imagga.com/blog/the-top-5-uses-of-image-recognition/))
+- Face recognition.
+If you have a Facebook account, it must be very familiar to you how your friends are tagged in your uploaded photo.
+- Photo organisation.
+Take [Eden Photo](https://imagga.com/success-stories/eden-case-study), a Mac application, for an example.
+It automatically provides tags and keywords to a photo, so as to provide powerful photo categorisation and enhanced user experience.
+- Self-driving cars.
+The image recognition is no doubt the core part in self-driving technology, by identifying objects on the road.
+- Medical imaging.
+This technology can be used to enhance cancer detection and MRIs etc. by automatically detect signs diseases in medical images.

+That's just a small number of examples of the usage of image recognition.
+Actually, image recognition is often one fundamental step for many computer vision tasks, including the instance segmentation and image style transfer we will talk about in the next chapters.
+That's why Google and Microsoft both provide their cloud-based Vision APIs.

 ## Summary